searjo/Stock-Forecasting-using-Reddit-Posts/README.md

 # Stock-Forecasting-using-Reddit-Posts

+Note: This is just a Jupyter Notebook.
+For data and more information please contact.

+Summary:
 Analyzed the text of all Reddit/WallStreetBets posts over an 8 month period and generated above-baseline stock trading returns based solely on the sentiment of the Reddit community

 Data was sourced from Kaggle.com.
 It was compiled by Kaggle Grandmaster Gabriel Preda using